kachamachkov/React-Job-Board/README.md

 # React Jobs :briefcase:

-## Project Description:
+## Project Description

 A personal project of mine, interactive job board built with reactjs.

-Frontend: ReactJS
+* Frontend: ReactJS
-Backend: SoftUni practice server (vanillaJS)
+* Backend: SoftUni practice server (vanillaJS)

 ## Features

 - Latest listings at home page :green_book:
 - Full CRUD operations for job listings :pushpin:
-- Guest and Authenticated UX differs:
+- Guest and Authenticated UX differs: :shamrock:
-  - Guests can navigate through listing, but cannot edit/delete them
+  - Guests can navigate through listing, but cannot edit/delete them or comment
   - Authenticated users can comment on other users listings
   - Only job listing's owner can edit/delete their listing
 - Authentication :closed_lock_with_key: